Life After Death

 How many reincarnations does a soul have?

 "The verse says, 'For three transgressions of Israel, and for four, I will not revoke it.'
 Meaning, if someone was given three chances with free choice and chose incorrectly, on the fourth time, they return without choice.
-Their soul reincarnates in a mineral, plant, or animate, ensuring they make the correction in the proper way without spoiling.
+Their soul reincarnates in a mineral, plant, or animal form, ensuring they make the correction in the proper way without spoiling.
 Today, by the way, we are all reincarnations of souls who have already been here.
 Already in the time of the holy Ari, 450 years ago, he wrote that there are no new souls in the world.
 We have all been here already."